afni/afni_doc/background_install/install_instructs/substep_bootcamp.rst

    using "``rm CD.tgz``".
 If you are *really* confident, you can also deleted the CD/ directory in the present location.

+#. **!Pro tip!:** Bring a computer mouse to use at the Bootcamp.
+It
+   is muuuuch easier to follow the demos that way.

 #.
 Read+practice with the handy :ref:`Unix documentation/tutorial
    <U_misc_bg0>`.